aivruu/repo-viewer/README.md

 `release-downloader` is a library that provides utilities to obtain GitHub repositories information since HTTP requests, and allow download assets of the releases for the requested repositories of an easily way.

 > [!NOTE]\
 > This is a library that I created to testing HTTP utilities with Java.
-At a principle I based me on the [OcZi/release-watcher](https://github.com/OcZi/release-watcher) (with several internal changes) as
-> main idea for this project, later I decided to implement a downloader function type **(BETA)**.
+I taken as base [OcZi/release-watcher](https://github.com/OcZi/release-watcher) for the main idea of this project, later I decided to implement a downloader function type **(BETA)**.

 ### Documentation
 - [Javadoc](https://javadoc.jitpack.io/com/github/aivruu/release-downloader/0.0.1/javadoc/)